Shaban-Eissa/Web-Application-Security-101/README.md

    ```

 6. Explore the application and test the vulnerabilities on the selected branch.
-7. Every attack has two branches one with the attack such as `csrf-monster` and one with the solution such as `csrf-hero`.
+7. Every attack has two branches one with the attack such as `csrf-vuln` and one with the solution such as `csrf-fix`.

 ## Branches and Vulnerabilities